Cobb County Sheriff's Office will no longer investigate jail deaths

-COBB COUNTY, Ga. — The Cobb County Sheriff's Office will no longer investigate jail deaths on its own, it said early Tuesday morning, following pressure increased pressure after a series of 11Alive Reveal investigations in 2020 shed light on the death of Kevil Wingo.
+COBB COUNTY, Ga. — The Cobb County Sheriff's Office will no longer investigate jail deaths on its own, it said early Tuesday morning, following pressure increased pressure after a series of 11Alive Reveal investigations in 2020 shed light on the death of Kevil Wingo and others inside the Cobb County Detention Center.

 Georgia lawmakers have been weighing changes to the laws that currently allow sheriff's offices to investigate the deaths that occur at the jails they administer.
 In effect, they're allowed to investigate themselves.

+Owens says he will now ask the Georgia Bureau of Investigation to look into all fatalities connected to the jail moving forward.
+Previously, the former administration largely investigated itself, as the state allows.

+The policy change comes after multiple Reveal investigations in 2020 uncovered multiple questionable inmate deaths at the jail.
+One of those deaths includes 37-year-old Kevil Wingo.

-Wingo, a father of three, died at the Cobb County Jail in 2019 after his cries of anguish and visible signs of distress were systematically ignored or brushed aside by deputies and medical personnel.
+The father of three died at the Cobb County Jail in 2019 after his cries of anguish and visible signs of distress were systematically ignored or brushed aside by deputies and medical personnel.

 Details of his death were concealed for nine months, and then last summer an internal affairs investigation cleared jail staff, saying there was no crime committed or policy violated.